Jeremy Klein

-Jeremy Klein (born July 12, 1971, in Torrance, California) is an American artist and former professional skateboarder.
+Jeremy Klein (born July 12, 1971) is an American artist and former professional skateboarder.

 Professional skateboarding

-Klein rose to prominence as one of the original riders for Steve Rocco's World Industries company.
+Klein rose to prominence as one of the original riders for the skateboard brand World Industries.
 He then switched to Birdhouse Skateboards, founded and owned by Tony Hawk.
 After being one of the first professionals on Birdhouse, Klein retired from the company in 2008.

 Hook-Ups Skateboards

 Hook-Ups is an American skateboard brand created by Klein in 1993 that is known for using Japanese animation style female characters and monsters on their products.
 The brand was part of the Blitz Distribution family who also distributed brands such as L.E Skateboards, Black Label, and SK8Mafia at that time.